agargenta/esp32-pulse-sensor/README.md

 * Cycle tracking with support for jitter-avoidance.
 * Async notifications of cycle start/stop events via queues.
 * Total pulse, duration, cycle tracking.
-* Multiple pulse sensors can be managed at the same time.
+* Multiple pulse sensors can be managed at the same time (each on a different GPIO interrupt-capable input pin).

 ## Documentation